Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Byrek – layers of thin flakey pastry filled with meat, cheese or spinach.
 You will find these absolutely everywhere you go in Albania, and locals will eat them with any meal or as snacks on their own.

-Tavë Kosi – lamb baked in an earthenware dish with eggs and yoghurt.
+Tavë Kosi – lamb baked in an earthenware dish with eggs and yogurt.
 A popular winter dish in Albania.

 Cheese – goats, cows, sheep.
 This country really loves its cheese, so make sure to make the most of the abundance of different types available when visiting Albania as a tourist.